Abdullah-Gohar/Langgraph-Assessment-Agent/README.md

 # open .env and set your OPENAI_API_KEY
 ```

 > **First run note:** the app embeds all 33 LOs and 105 book chunks via the OpenAI embeddings API on startup.
-This is a one-time cost (a few cents) — results are cached to `data/embeddings_cache.json` and reused on every subsequent run.
+This is a one-time cost (a few cents), results are cached to `data/embeddings_cache.json` and reused on every subsequent run.

 ```bash
 uvicorn app.main:app --reload --port 8000